 1) Check your sender reputation

 A strong sender reputation makes it more likely that more of your emails will be delivered correctly.
 It’s made up of a combination of IP reputation (more on that in a minute) and domain reputation.
 Factors that impact sender reputation include spam complaints, bounces, and engagement rates (such as opens and clicks).
+The reputation hugely depends on whether the domain uses DMARC or SPF.
+Running a DMARC report analyzer will guarantee your reputation.

 It’s easy to check your sender reputation and there are several tools that can help you.
 Sender Score is a free tool that lets you see your score by entering your IP address and a few personal details: